Friday 8th May 2020

 3pm – The Piping of Battle’s O’er and VE Day 75

 Thousands of pipers around the world will play Battle’s O’er, a traditional air performed on the bagpipes at the end of a battle, and VE Day 75, a tune specially composed for this event (Which can be downloaded here).
-It was at 3pm on 8th May 1945 that British Prime Minister Winston Churchill announced that the war was over.
+It was at 3pm on 8th May 1945 that British Prime Minister Winston Churchill announced that the war in Europe was over.
 You can take part by clicking on the Register button at the top of the page and entering your details.

 Individual pipers will play this haunting air at the top of the four highest peaks in the UK – Ben Nevis, Scotland; Scafell Pike, England; Mount Snowdon, Wales, and Slieve Donard, Northern Ireland.